gta191977649/MTA-VCS/README.md

 # Multi Theft Auto: Vice City Stories Freeroam
-Vice City Stories Map Converted Into MTASA
+A Total Convetion of VCS Map to MTASA
 # To do
 * Map
   * Interiors